-Art is using what is found in the world to alter its boundaries.
-Methods for altering the world's boundaries include representation, ornamentation, decoration, construction, deconstruction, provocation, elevation, and intensification.
+Art is using what is found in the (or a) world to alter its boundaries.
+Methods for altering a world's boundaries include representation, ornamentation, decoration, construction, deconstruction, provocation, elevation, negation, and intensification.
 Works of art often honour these methods explicitly through their form/formation.

 Anthropology can perhaps be most usefully defined today as the study of marginalised people, by which I mean people whose communities are excluded from the levers of power.
 In the past anthropology was the study of distant peoples in a geographical sense; today the distance may often be geographical, but it is defined more fundamentally by distance from the world's decision makers.
-It is a moral distance that can be physically close, as close as Trump Tower and the beggars on Fifth Avenue.

-On reflection, anthropology began with art: during the first century of European imperialism striking objects from distant places were transported to far-away collections in private estates and public institutions-where they became subject to academic speculation, giving birth to our discipline.
+On reflection, anthropology began with art.
+During the first century of European imperialism, eyecatching objects from distant places were transported to far-away collections in private estates and public institutions-where they became subject to academic speculation, thereby giving birth to our discipline.
 Today, I am afraid to report, art in anthropology is treated as a sidebar, as if it provided no practical insight into the marginalised communities we study.
 The anthropology of art is itself active from the margins, falling between visual anthropology and material culture.